Rasbon99/FactCheckerAI/README.md

 - **Logging**: Logs are used to monitor and debug the application.
 - **Input Validation**: Numeric-only claims are flagged as invalid.

+## Testing (branch)

+Testing is a critical phase in FOX AI to ensure the system's reliability, accuracy, and robustness in information verification.
+The system undergoes unit, integration, and system tests, simulating real user interactions, assessing performance, and handling edge cases.
+A methodical approach identifies potential issues, ensuring the system operates with precision and reliability.

+### Unit and Integration Testing

+- **Unit Testing** focuses on individual components:
+  - **Graph Manager**: Verifies Neo4J graph handling.
+  - **Query Engine**: Tests similarity search and interaction with the Ollama server.

+- **Integration Testing** checks the interaction between **QueryEngine** and **GraphManager**, ensuring seamless data retrieval and graph generation.

+### User Interface Testing

+UI testing uses decision coverage with a decision tree to test all possible outcomes. **Selenium** automates the process, ensuring correct system responses under various conditions, improving the user experience.

 ## Authors

 - [Leonardo Catello](https://github.com/Leonard2310)